evertrue/capistrano-jetty/README.md

 # Capistrano::Jetty

-This gem provides support in Capistrano 3.x for copying a deployed artifact into Jetty’s webapps directory, then restart Jetty.
+This gem provides support in Capistrano 3.x for copying a deployed artifact into Jetty’s webapps directory, then restarting Jetty.

 Plays nicely with [evertrue/capistrano-scm-jenkins](https://github.com/evertrue/capistrano-scm-jenkins).